University Policy #6100

 4.1.1 Sponsored Projects Involving a Single College, School, Department, or Other Unit

 To stimulate further research, instruction and other sponsored project activity, the university allocates the F&A recovery as outlined below.
 The allocation is made on an individual sponsored project basis, depending on the actual amount recovered from the sponsor.

 - Vice President and Chief Financial Officer 15

 - College 20

-- Vice President for Research 35
+- Vice President for Research and Economic Development 35

 - The academic department is encouraged to return a portion of their F&A allocation to the principal investigator(s) or project director(s) for use in further development of their specific research and creative activities.

-- III.
-Distribution of F&A
+4.2 Distribution of F&A

-- A. Recovered Facilities and Administrative costs are distributed by the Sponsored Project Accounting office at the time the sponsor is invoiced; therefore, the distribution frequency of these costs varies.
+a.
+Recovered Facilities and Administrative costs are distributed by the Sponsored Project Accounting office at the time the sponsor is invoiced; therefore, the distribution frequency of these costs varies.
 However, in most circumstances, recovered F&A costs will be distributed on a quarterly basis.
 In the unusual event of non-payment by the sponsor, previously distributed F&A funds, equaling the unpaid F&A costs, will be reversed by Sponsored Project Accounting upon approval of the Controller.